mozilla/ecosystem-platform/docs/relying-parties/how-tos/google-iap.md

 Importantly, Google provides read-only access to Google IAP subscriptions.
 Consequently, we do not (and cannot) modify Google IAP subscriptions (e.g. making plan changes such as upgrades).

-A more technical discussion (geared toward Firefox Accounts (FxA) engineers) can be found in [Google IAP Integration](/ecosystem-platform/tutorials/subscription-platform#google-iap-integration).
+A more technical discussion (geared toward Mozilla accounts (FxA) engineers) can be found in [Google IAP Integration](/ecosystem-platform/tutorials/subscription-platform#google-iap-integration).

 ### Recent changes to Google Play Billing Library